Wiredista/launchpad/README.md

 bun run src/index.ts
 ```

-Web interface will be available at `http://localhost:3000/` and admin panel at `http://localhost:3001/`.
+Web interface will be available at `http://localhost:3000/`.

 Default password is `insecure`.
 You can change it on the admin panel.